 I guess John Pound is in the back of your head the whole time you work.
 When I think of what a GPK should look like, that's it.
 It'll always be there, but I really liked the subtle variations and other departures from the original style.
 I think it'd be a great gallery show to see all these different styles in one room.

 7. What type of art school experience do you have, and can you tell us about any work or other artists that inspire(d) you and your work?

-College of Art and Design in 1990 with a BFA in painting.
-I was originally
+from Columbus College of Art and Design in 1990 with a BFA in painting.

 8. When you received the four GPK concepts to work on, did you feel obligated to stay true to the original idea/theme, or did you have room to 'toy with' or experiment with the pieces?
 Are you even in contact with the concept artists or just with the art director?

 Mostly I deal with the art director.
 The gags were pretty strong as they came in so I didn't think I could make it better.
 Sometimes Jeff would suggest something and I'd usually try t o put it all in where I could.
 He did encourage me to try to add more to it if I saw an opportunity.